sarahlachance/sarahlachance.github.io/_pages/research.md

 In [Group-based Affect and the Canadian Party System](https://www.cambridge.org/core/journals/canadian-journal-of-political-science-revue-canadienne-de-science-politique/article/groupbased-affect-and-the-canadian-party-system/94882AB254E51E915124914C015A5BAD?utm_campaign=shareaholic&utm_medium=copy_link&utm_source=bookmark) (with Edana Beauvais), we analyze whether the relationship between group-based affect and the vote in Canada reflects a polarized pluralism system across seven elections from 1993 to 2019.

 In [Policy Design, Cost Information and Support for Guaranteed Income](https://bcbasicincomepanel.ca/papers/?s=%22Policy+Design%2C+Cost+Information+and+Support+for+Guaranteed+Income%22) (with Richard Johnston and Alan Jacobs) we analyze how different information frames affect support for basic income in British Columbia.

+## Democratic Representation

+In *Politicians’ Theories of Voting Behavior (forthcoming in APSR)* (with Jack Lucas et al.), we investigate politicians’ positions on eight central theoretical debates in the area of elections and voting behavior and compare politicians’ theories to those held by ordinary citizens.
+Using data from face-to-face interviews with nearly 1,000 politicians in eleven countries, together with corresponding surveys of more than 12,000 ordinary citizens, we show that politicians overwhelmingly hold thin, mini- malist, “democratic realist” theories of voting, while citizens’ theories are more optimistic and policy-oriented.